a

 Image

-Funded by EcoRise and Jeffers Foundation, the project will include a comprehensive study of the environmental education already happening on the ground, enabling the identification of gaps and barriers to access that prevent successful implementation statewide.
-The final report will also provide recommendations and next steps for increasing access to outdoor programs and environmental literacy efforts based on an inventory of model programs and initiatives happening nationwide.
+The Minnesota Landscape Analysis Project aims to enable organizations, government units, and schools to focus their efforts where it matters most with the ultimate goal of ensuring that every Minnesotan has equitable access to environmental education and outdoor opportunities.
+Funded by EcoRise and Jeffers Foundation, the project includes a comprehensive study of the environmental education already happening on the ground, enabling the identification of gaps and barriers to access that prevent successful implementation statewide.
+This work will result in recommendations and outlining next steps for increasing access to outdoor programs and environmental literacy efforts based on an inventory of model programs and initiatives happening nationwide.

 The landscape analysis project will begin with a comprehensive state-wide survey of existing opportunities and a compilation of spatial data that is relevant to identifying gaps and barriers.
+Starting in 2024, the Landscape Analysis Project, an annual survey will be conducted to identify where environmental education and outdoor opportunities are currently occurring across the state with the goal of identifying needs and opportunities.
 The project will result in three tools: a field trends dashboard, a gaps, barriers, and opportunities map, and findings and recommendations.
+(January 2024 - September 2024)

 Image